Accuracy Calculator

 1. Are you calculating the accuracy of a diagnostic test?

-• If the ratio of patients with the disease and patients without the disease does reflect the prevalence of the illness, use the standard method #1.
+• If the ratio of patients with the disease and patients without the disease does reflect the prevalence of the illness, use the standard method.

-• If the ratio of patients with the disease and patients without the disease does not reflect the prevalence of the illness, use the prevalence method #2.
+• If the ratio of patients with the disease and patients without the disease does not reflect the prevalence of the illness, use the prevalence method.

 2. Are you trying to find accuracy using simple percent error?

-💡 Our calculator will automatically calculate the sensitivity and specificity of a test needed for method #2 once you enter all the values of true negative/positive and false negative/positive for method #1.
+💡 Our calculator will automatically calculate the sensitivity and specificity of a test needed for the second method if you decide to show the confusion matrix and enter all the values of true negative/positive and false negative/positive.

 Have you already found what you need?
 Try our other useful statistics tools: